 II.
-VIRGINIA CANS
+VIRGINIA CANS:

-The CANS is the mandatory uniform assessment instrument for all children and youth (Ages Birth-21) and their families served by the Virginia Children's Services Act (COV §§2.2-2648, 2.2-5209, 2.2-5212).
+The CANS is the mandatory uniform assessment instrument for all children and youth (Ages Birth-21) and their families served by the Virginia Children's Services Act (COV §2.2-2648, §2.2-5209, §2.2-5212).
 Local public agency case managers (Department of Social Services, Court Services Units, Community Services Boards and schools) administer the CANS for these children and youth.
-As of July 1, 2015, the CANS is the required assessment for all children in foster care placement with a local Department of Social Services.
 CANS are completed online using the CANVaS software (https://canvas.csa.virginia.gov).
 Only local public agency case managers may establish accounts for CANVaS to create assessments.
-Private providers do not administer the CANS for children receiving CSA-funded services or children in foster care placement and do not have access to CANVaS.
+Private providers do not administer the CANS for children and youth receiving CSA-funded services and do not have access to CANVaS.

-The 2016 version of the Virginia CANS includes numerous revisions, most notably an expanded trauma module, a new "Child Welfare" Module with the ability to rate more than one caregiver, and wording changes in item definitions for clarity.
+The 2016 version of the Virginia CANS includes numerous revisions, most notably an expanded Trauma module, a new "Child Welfare" Module with the ability to rate more than one caregiver, and wording changes in item definitions for clarity.